aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 Pass a `validation` option to your route handler with a `req` configuration to validate the incoming request.
 Validation runs before your handler, and if it fails, Event Handler automatically returns a **422 Unprocessable Entity** response with structured error details.

 Validated data is available via `reqCtx.valid.req` and is fully typed based on your schema.
+Only the fields you provide schemas for are accessible: accessing an unvalidated field (e.g., `reqCtx.valid.req.headers` when no headers schema was configured) is a compile-time error.

 === "index.ts"